pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         .. versionadded:: 2.5

+        A raw format used by :doc:`/hazmat/primitives/asymmetric/ed25519`,
+        :doc:`/hazmat/primitives/asymmetric/ed448`,
+        :doc:`/hazmat/primitives/asymmetric/x25519`, and
-        A raw format used by :doc:`/hazmat/primitives/asymmetric/x448`.
-It is a binary format and is invalid for other key types.
+        :doc:`/hazmat/primitives/asymmetric/x448`.
+It is a
+        binary format and is invalid for other key types.

     .. attribute:: OpenSSH